 ^{}Presented under "Investments in and advances to associates" account in the consolidated statement of financial position.

-Presented under "Other noncurrent assets" account in the consolidated statement of financial position.
+^{}Presented under "Investments in and advances to associates" account in the consolidated statement of financial position.

 The credit quality of the Group's financial assets are as follows: